-Once the ER has been issued, "a group of qualified professionals and the parent(s)" meets to determine whether the child qualifies for special education.9
+Once the ER has been issued, "a group of qualified professionals and the parent(s)" meets to determine whether the child qualifies for special education.

 In terms of the IEP for a child, 'meaningful benefit' means that a student's program affords the student the opportunity for significant learning in light of his or her unique needs (Endrew F. ex rel.
 Joseph F. v.
 Douglas County School District, 580 U.S. , 137 S. Ct.
 988, 197 L. Ed.
 2d 335 (2017); Ridgewood Board of Education v.
 N.E., 172 F.3d 238 (3rd Cir.
 1999)), not simply de minimis or minimal education progress.
 (Endrew F.; M.C. v.
 Central Regional School District, 81 F.3d 389 (3rd Cir.
-1996)).
-10
+1996)).9

-Here, it is easiest to conceive of how the IU denied FAPE to the child not by a minute dissection of the IEPs but by how the broad themes of denial-of-FAPE, present over almost the entire course of the child's programming.
+Here, it is easiest to conceive of how the IU denied FAPE to the child not by a minute dissection of the IEPs but by how the broad themes of denial-of-FAPE, present in certain aspects of the child's programming.

-First, the "intake" process was flawed and laid the shoddy foundation upon which the first IEP was built and, thereafter, subsequent IEPs were crafted.
-Most glaring is how the IU "intake" evaluation members relied solely on one assessment measure, for the most part, in their area of expertise.
-Aligned with this is the fact that none of the team observed the child in the educational setting where the child was being educated prior to the IU-their observations came only from working with the child during testing.
+First, the "intake" process was flawed and laid the shoddy foundation upon which the first IEP was built and, whereafter, subsequent IEPs- at least until August 2016 when the IU conducted a functional behavior assessment-were crafted.
+Most glaring is how the IU "intake" evaluation members relied